 What Every Michigan Bicyclist Must Know

 These handy booklets – available in both youth and adult versions – are an excellent resource for anyone riding a bicycle in Michigan.
-Organizations can request copies (up to 25 are free) for distribution.
+Organizations can request copies for distribution.
 It is designed to help you safely and enjoyably share the public roads and trails of Michigan with other users.

 The League of Michigan Bicyclists uses the League of American Bicyclists’ nationally accredited bike education program, Smart Cycling.
 Courses and curricula are taught by certified League Cycling Instructors (LCI).